|Location:||University Centre at Blackburn College|

-University Centre at Blackburn College offers a part-time law degree that allows a student to choose the pace of study, flexibility exists to take up to six years.
-The most popular format is to study two evenings a week under a programme of study that allows for the degree studied on a part-time basis.
+The University Centre at Blackburn College offers a part-time law degree that allows a student to choose the pace of study that suits their requirements and can be completed within five years of commencing the course.
+The most popular format is to study two evenings a week.

-The overall aim of the scheme is to provide a balanced and stimulating academic legal education that leads to an effective yet critical understanding of law and its role in contemporary Britain along with the development of intellectual and other skills to enhance employability.
+The overall aim of the programme is to provide a balanced and stimulating academic legal education together with an understanding of the essential practical skills such as debating, mooting and presentations which support employability.

 - What will I study?

 When you study at Level 4, you will study a set of 6 compulsory mandatory modules.
 These modules are aimed at providing students with essential skills required for the study of law.